wizardpisces/tiny-sass-compiler/readme.md

 # Project Target

-This project is for people who want to understand parser and AST(abstract syntax tree) , and how they combine to make a compiler
+This project is for people who want to understand how to write a compiler , mainly cover steps:

+1. sourceCode (sass scanning)
+2. tokens (parsing)
+3. syntaxTree (analysis)
+4. intermediateRepresentation or IR (code generation + sourceMap)
+5. highLevelLanguage (css)

 ## Sass Compiler